Wilmido/HEA4ORR/README.md

 ```

 ## Dataset
-I build up my dataset based on [neural-network-design-of-HEA](https://github.com/jol-jol/neural-network-design-of-HEA), you can refer this repository for more infomation.
+I build up my dataset based on [neural-network-design-of-HEA](https://github.com/jol-jol/neural-network-design-of-HEA), you can refer this repository for more information.

 Because of the ownership of the dataset, this repository doesn't provide HEAs dataset!
 Therefore, you have to collect your own data!